-7. International Data Transfers
+(c) International Data Transfers

-- 7.1 Company shall comply with Data Protection Laws in connection with any international or cross-border transfer of Protected Information. - 7.2 Any transfer of Protected Information located in the European Economic Area by Convergint to Company to a country located outside the European Economic Area not deemed to have adequate protection under Data Protection Laws shall be legitimized through implementation of EU SCCs along with any other supplemental measures adopted by the Parties.
-To the extent applicable to the Agreement given the nature of the services, the EU SCCs are set forth in Appendix 2.2 - 7.3 Any transfer of Protected Information located in the United Kingdom by Convergint to Company to a country located outside the United Kingdom not deemed to have adequate protection under Data Protection Laws shall be legitimized through implementation of the UK Addendum 2022 along with any other supplemental measures adopted by the Parties.
-To the extent applicable to the Agreement given the nature of the services, the UK Addendum 2022 is set forth in Appendix 2.
+- 6.3 Convergint shall comply with Data Protection Laws in connection with any international transfer of Personal Data. - 6.4 Any transfer of Personal Data located in the European Economic Area by Customer to Convergint to a country located outside the European Economic Area not deemed to have adequate protection under Data Protection Laws shall be legitimized through implementation of EU SCCs along with any other supplemental measures adopted by the Parties.
+To the extent applicable to the Agreement given the nature of the services, the EU SCCs are set forth in Appendix 2.